The Barn Theatre, Southwick Community Centre.

 Author: Adur District Council Chairman, Liza McKinney

-I was honoured to be invited to the first night and the first performance of Ciphers, a new play written and directed by Nick Young, much of whose professional life has been spent directing Shakespeare’s plays.
-All the more interesting, therefore, that Mr. Young should choose as his storyline the oft-made claim that Will’s plays were really written by Sir Francis Bacon.
+I WAS honoured to be invited to the first night and the first performance of Ciphers, a new play written and directed by Nic Young, much of whose professional life has been spent directing Shakespeare’s plays.
+All the more interesting, therefore, that Mr. Young should choose as his storyline the oft made claim that Will’s plays were really written by Sir Francis Bacon.

-Southwick today, London tomorrow – I wish Nick Young all the best, both as a playwright and director.
+Southwick today, London tomorrow – I wish Nic Young all the best, both as a playwright and director.